 In 2015, Trisha focused her practice on defending minors in juvenile delinquency proceedings at the Yolo County Public Defender.
 She was successful in obtaining dismissals, not-true findings, and sealing the records of many minors.
 She litigated policy issues affecting incarcerated youth including eliminating the shackling of minors in court and brought a know-your-rights clinic to the local juvenile hall.

 Trisha joins NBO with extensive experience litigating criminal cases involving mental health issues and defenses.
 She represents individuals with mental health issues accused of various criminal offenses.
 She works with psychiatrists and other mental health and substance abuse treatment providers to zealously advocate on behalf of individuals in the criminal justice system who suffer from mental illness and addiction disorders.

 Trisha has served on a variety of committees including Santa Clara County Adult System of Care, Mental Health Coalition, Resilient Yolo Network (Adverse Childhood Experiences), and Youth Gang Reduction and Intervention Program.
-She is a member of the California Public Defenders Association, California Attorneys for Criminal Justice and Pacific Juvenile Defender Center.
+She is a member of the California Public Defenders Association, California Attorneys for Criminal Justice, National Association of Criminal Defense Lawyers, California DUI Lawyers Association and Pacific Juvenile Defender Center.